 Bright lights and fireworks over the lake?
 Not something you’d associate with Vienna.
-Except once a year in July, when the Radio Wien Lichterfest (Festival of Light) takes place on the Old Danube.
+Except once a year in late July, when the Radio Wien Lichterfest (Festival of Light) takes place on the Alte Donau.

 - Venetian atmosphere on an old arm of the Danube river

-- Lighted boats, Chinese lanterns and a firework display
+- Lighted boats, Chinese lanterns & a big firework display

 A watery Festival of Light

-The Danube’s capricious nature and engineering efforts to tame this beast of a river left Vienna with a couple of excellent recreational areas that mimic lakes and beaches.
+The Danube’s capricious nature and engineering efforts to tame this beast of a waterway left Vienna with a couple of excellent recreational areas that mimic lakes and beachfronts.

-On a balmy (hopefully) evening in July, scores of boats, gondolas and decorated rafts head out onto the water, lamps and light chains glowing to create an (almost) “sea” of light, helped by Chinese lanterns.
+On a balmy (hopefully) evening in late July, scores of boats, gondolas and decorated rafts head out onto the water with lamps and light chains glowing to create an (almost) “sea” of light, helped by Chinese lanterns.

 And at the end of it all, a proper firework display.